Sydney

 For boys, Sydney is not as popular in Australia.
 It has never ranked in the top 100 names for boys.

-Popularity in England
+Popularity in Engl&

 Overall, while Sydney has been a popular name for girls in the past, its popularity has been declining in recent years.
-It is a more popular name in Australia than in the US or England.
+It is a more popular name in Australia than in the US or Engl&.

 Origin of the Name Sydney